kriswill/snowglobe-lib/readme.md

 This framework aims to be an improvement of the default NixOS experience by providing a more structured configuration framework for modularity and expandability.

-To obtain the installer navigate to https://cache.earthgman.net and download the nixos-installer.iso and its sha256sum (only supports x86_64 at this time).
+To obtain the installer navigate to https://cache.earthgman.dev and download the nixos-installer.iso and its sha256sum (only supports x86_64 at this time).

 If you don't want to put an iso image from a random guy on the internet into your PC, you can build the installer iso yourself.
-[Instructions](https://github.com/EarthGman/nix-config/blob/main/docs/build-iso.md)
+See docs/build-iso.md

 if installing on bare metal, Use a program such as rufus, balena-etcher, or dd to flash the iso image to a usb stick.